Employer of Record

 • You employ only one such individual

-To register for PAYE or Pay Related Social Insurance (PRSI), the following paper-based forms are used:
+To register for PAYE or Pay Related Social Insurance (PRSI), the following paper-based forms may still be used in limited cases:

 • Form TR1 for individuals, sole traders, or partnerships